pgbastante/eldritch-horror-companion/README.md

 * Change RandomItemGeneratorProvider to a Factory provider
 * Add all items to the database (english)
+* Add investigators and ancient-ones to the database (spanish)
 * Main menu smooth transitions
 * General styling
 * Refactor gulpfile to ecmascript 6